TEKY-Workshop/android-libraries/README.md

 * Add an image view to your view and create a reference to it with Butterknife
 * Change the onClick listener for the button to load the image with picasso.
 * Change the xml strings to be more appropriate for loading images than changing header text
+* You will use the [Lorem Flickr](http://loremflickr.com/) service to get images use the `http://loremflickr.com/320/240/dog` version of urls and make the text the user enters the end text.

 See the github page for picasso to determine how to use it.